knazeri/edge-connect/README.md

 ### Test
 To test the model, create a `config.yaml` file similar to the [example config file](https://github.com/knazeri/edge-connect/blob/master/config.yml.example) and copy it under your checkpoints directory.
 Read the [configuration](#model-configuration) guide for more information on model configuration.

 You can test the model on all three stages: 1) edge model, 2) inpaint model and 3) joint model.
+In each case, you need to provide an input image (image with a mask) and a grayscale mask file.
+Please make sure that the mask file covers the entire mask region in the input image.
 To test the model:
 ```bash
 python test.py \
   --model [stage] \